 So why try to justify it?
 Why frame it as something that it is not?

-I was speaking to a female friend recently about the subject of racism.
-I admitted to her that I am a racist, and every day I try not to be.
+I was speaking to a friend recently about the subject of racism.
+I admitted to them that I am a racist, and every day I try not to be.
 I tell myself that it’s wrong, that it was my upbringing that was wrong, and that I’m better than that.
-She acknowledged that in her culture, and even in her family, racism towards white people is a real thing too.
-What’s interesting though is how some of them frame it: whites did bad things to their people, so that justifies it.
+The friend acknowledged that in their culture, and even in their family, dislike or hatred towards white people is a real thing too.
+For good reason, though: white people did bad things to them people, so that justifies it.
 It’s not racism though.
 Racism needs a power dynamic, and white people have always had the power.

-But it’s difficult.
-It’s a lazy way (for me, anyway) to react to people who are different.
-Group them under a familiar label: White, Black, Indian, Chinese.
+I admit that it’s difficult.
+It’s lazy to react to people who are superficially different.
 Once you label something, you react to that label.
 It seems pre-programmed.
 All X are Y, and Y is bad because Z.

 The answer is obviously that I don’t know.
 I can never hope to know, because I’m Randolph.
 I’m so far removed from all these scenarios that even pretending to guess what it’s like would be patronising.
 Even putting a label on me (self-imposed or otherwise) is incredibly insulting.
 So why am I allowed to do it to others?

 My grandmother taught me to read when I was four.
 I went to excellent schools.
-We only integrated with black kids in 1991, when I was in Grade 9, by which time it was already “too late”.
-I can really only relate to other white, middle-class, privileged English-speaking men aged 30 to 40, who grew up in Johannesburg.
+We only integrated with Black kids in 1991, when I was in Grade 9, by which time it was already “too late”.
+I can really only relate to other white, middle-class, privileged English-speaking people aged 30 to 40 from South Africa.